sydasif/python-book/docs/source/05_loop/02_while.md

 ## Usage of For and While loop

-For loop: If you know, prior to the start of loop, how many times you want to repeat the loop.
+**For loop** If you know, prior to the start of loop, how many times you want to repeat the loop.

-While loop: If you don’t know of a certain number of runs and a set of conditions are to be met.
+**While loop** If you don’t know of a certain number of runs and a set of conditions are to be met.

 ```py
 age = 20